Apply now for Code Switch's mid-career fellowships

 Here's some advice from last year's fellows

 Our first two mid-career fellows were Kamna Shastri and Isabeth Mendoza.
-Kamna explored how people of color with albinism conceptualize race and Isabeth used therapy as a lens to tell the stories of two Latinx people struggling with anti-Blackness.
+Shastri explored how people of color with albinism conceptualize race and Mendoza used therapy as a lens to tell the stories of two Latinx people struggling with anti-Blackness.

 After six months of reporting and crafting their stories, we ask our inaugural fellows for their advice for future fellows:

-"Pick a topic that you're really excited about, even if other people have said no," said Isabeth Mendoza.
+"Pick a topic that you're really excited about, even if other people have said no," says Mendoza.
 "If you believe in it, pitch that because you're going to need that fire burning up until the very end."

-"As a fellow you're learning, but you're also bringing the expertise you have gained up until this point," said Kamna Shastri.
+"As a fellow you're learning, but you're also bringing the expertise you have gained up until this point," says Shastri.
 "Find a balance because nobody else can tell that story but you."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.